joseph-flinn/site/data/posts/0044-retro-success-does-not-predict-success.md

 reality, it would be just as complicated and not useful in helping humans with understanding the outcomes.

-The danger attempting to provide such a map to success is that it is often from only the author's mental model.
+The danger in attempting to provide such a map to success is that it is often from only the author's mental model.
 The complexity of the reality that led to the success cannot be accurately condensed into a linear story.
 The parts chosen to tell are only that which the author thinks impacted the success.
 It may not include the half-forgotten challenges that required perseverance to work through.
 It may not include the flash of inspiration that came out of nothing at all.
-It may not include the small buildup of impacts by all of the people around and what they contributed.
+It may not include the small buildup of impacts from all of the people around and what they contributed.

 Past success does not predict future success.
-Accurate maps to success cannot exist because the reality that led to past successes cannot be fully understood.
-Even if it could be fully understood, it would not be able to be recreated.
-However, past success predicting future success is core business belief.
+Accurate maps to success cannot exist because the full reality that led to past successes cannot be fully understood.
+Even if it could be understood, it would not be able to be recreated.
+Some of the parts of the system will never be the same again.
+As an example, timing is really important.
+When something is before its time it will not catch on because the timing is not right.
+However, tried again at the right time, it might take off.

+Even though past success does not predict future success, this is a core business belief.
 While hiring, companies and teams are looking for past success to bring to the team.
-Companies and organizations are looking for leaders that have been successful in the past to come help them be successful.
+Companies and organizations are looking for leaders that have been successful in the past to come help them be successful now and in the future.
 This false belief sets up the individual and the organization for failure.

-As an example, let's say we have a small company of ten people that was built and sold ten years from founding at exit for a considerable amount of money.
+As an example of what this looks like in the business world, let's say we have a small company of ten people that was built and sold ten years from founding at exit for a considerable amount of money.
 This would be considered a business success.
 And now the same founders create a brand new business with all of the same people.
 One would assume that the failures previously ran into would be learned from and bypassed the second time around.
 However, wouldn't bypassing the failure change the actions that were taken to get to success the first time?
 How would we know it was not the failure itself that contributed to the success rather than the specific actions taken after?

+There are no easy ways to success.
+The ones that have achieved it say that it only comes when not pursuing it.
+Success stories can really only be used positively to inspire others, but have not value in showing the way.
 The most impactful stories are the ones that serve others, not the ones that build up and sell the hero (Quesada 2024).
 If someone needs to be inspired to overcome challenges in front of them, tell a story that they need to hear.
 Focusing on the outcomes rather than the process to get there is worth little.
 As cliché as it is, the journey is more important than the destination.
 Enjoy the journey and the destination will not matter.

 ---